-- The additional trunk members administered for redundancy remain unused in the first scenario, when entity links to Session Manager-1 and Session Manager-2 are in service. - Double the number of trunks need to be provisioned to cover a rarely occurring second scenario.
-Given the limited trunk members on Communication Manager, using trunks for redundancy reduces the trunks required for actual traffic. - Routing and administration of route-patterns becomes complex.
+- Double the number of trunks must be provisioned to cover a rarely occurring second scenario.
+Given the limited trunk members on Communication Manager, using trunks for redundancy reduces the trunks required for actual traffic. - Routing and administration of route patterns become complex.